 How to say Merry Christmas and Happy New Year in Serbian

 For the Catholic Christmas you will simple say: „Srećan Božić!“

-The tradition of the Orthodox Christmas is to say „Hristos se rodi!“ (Christ was born).
-And the answer to this is „Vaistinu se rodi!“ (Indeed he was born).
+The tradition of the Orthodox Christmas is to say „Hristos se rodi!“ (Christ is born).
+And the answer to this is „Vaistinu se rodi!“ (Truly he is born).

 How to wish a happy new year?
 We simply say: „Srećna Nova godina“ (happy New Year).
 And you can also say „Sve najbolje u novoj godini“ (I wish you all the best in the new year).

 In the end, I’ll wish you a happy new year in Serbian:

 Srećan vam Božić i srećna Nova godina! Želim vam sve najbolje u novoj godini!